- What Is Telemental Health?

 1. AI, Automation and Digital Triage Agents

-AI is shifting from simple chatbots to tools that can actually support clinicians.
+AI is shifting from simple chatbots to tools that can actually support clinicians, illustrating a broader shift in how AI in telemedicine is redefining virtual care delivery.
 Digital triage agents can collect details about symptoms, pick up on risk signals, and help route a patient to the right level of care.
 This means fewer wasted clinical hours and faster help for the patient.

 From a development point of view, it calls for secure natural language tools, solid data privacy, and smart links to the EHR so clinicians get the right context without extra clicks.